-Students are encouraged and supported to pursue graduate study at NDNU, although earning a BA degree in Liberal Studies does not guarantee admission into NDNU's teacher preparation programs.
+Students in the Traditional and Transfer Pathways are subject to regular university admissions requirements.
+Students in these pathways are also encouraged and supported to pursue graduate study at NDNU, although earning a BA degree in Liberal Studies does not guarantee admission into NDNU's teacher preparation programs.
 Students who seek an elementary teaching credential must apply to Graduate Admissions and, as with all applicants, undergo screening for admission.